UplandsDynamic/simple-stock-management/README.md

 - Run `pip3 install -r requirements.txt`.

+- Copy `StockManagement/settings.DEFAULT.py` to `StockManagement/settings.py`.

-- Edit StockManagement/settings.py according to your environment.
+- Edit `StockManagement/settings.py` according to your environment.
+Be sure to add the URL of your frontend web client to the CORS_ORIGIN_WHITELIST list property.

 - Create the PostgreSQL database and user, as defined.